 Whether you're a monthly, quarterly or annual tax filer, it's your responsibility to file the correct amount of taxes on time.
 Tax filing itself isn't a cash flow issue; however, if you don't file correctly or on time, it can be extremely detrimental to your business.
 If you file late or incorrectly, you are subject to interest payments, penalties and even an audit from the IRS.
 Not only are these penalties and fees expensive, but they take up tons of valuable time that could've been spent scaling your business.

 Regardless of the size of your business, managing cash flow can be quite stressful.
-Despite this, solving your cash flow issues doesn't have to be all that difficult.
-If you take necessary precautions and remain educated on your specific cash flow needs, then you're on the right track.
-Keep these four cash flow problems in mind and make sure to avoid them at all costs.
+However, solving your cash flow issues doesn't have to be all that difficult.
+If you take the necessary precautions and remain educated on your specific cash flow needs, then you're on the right track.
+Keep these seven cash flow problems in mind to help you avoid them at all costs.